5 Myths About Visiting the Polar Regions on a Small Ship

 2. Myth – It’s safer to go on a larger ship

-All vessels that operate in the polar regions are subject to the same strict safety regulations – regardless of size or capacity.
+All small ships that operate in the polar regions are subject to the same strict safety regulations – regardless of size or capacity.

-Our vessels are built for purpose ice-strengthened ships designed for safe navigation in the polar regions.
+Our expedition ships are designed for safe navigation in the polar regions.
 They are equipped with all the safety equipment to ensure they meet the standards laid out in maritime law.
 We work with a highly experienced team including Captains and expedition leaders with decades of polar experience.

 Of course, safety is our top priority on land as well as at sea.
 During shore landings are guests are accompanied by guides who are armed and trained in polar bear protection (in Svalbard).
 We follow strict guidelines set out by the Association of Arctic Expedition Cruise Operators (AECO) to minimise the impact on wildlife as well as keeping our guests safe.

-Polar Pioneer is a rugged vessel built for the polar regions and takes just 48 guests to Antarctica and South Georgia.
+MV Explorer is a rugged expedition ship built for the polar regions and takes just 12 guests to Svalbard.

 3. Myth – I will get seasick on a small ship